Aatmaj9/ROS1-Arduino/README.md

 The preceding installation steps created the necessary libraries, now the following will create the ros_lib folder that the Arduino build environment needs to enable Arduino programs to interact with ROS.

 You need to upload the Arduino code to Aruduino.
-You can either do this from Jetson or linux Arduino or from Windows.
+You can either do this from Jetson or Ubuntu or even from Windows.

-You have to install Arduino ide on your laptop (Linux or windows) / Jetson -
+You have to install Arduino ide on either your Ubuntu / Windows system  or Jetson -

 Note: The ros_lib library generated on your Jetson and the Arduino environment through which you are uploading the code should be the same.
 Otherwise it can cause errors.

 <details>
 <summary>Using Arduino IDE on Ubuntu 20.04 system </summary>

-### Installing Arduino IDE on your Ubuntu 20.04 -
+### Installing Arduino IDE on Ubuntu 20.04 -

 Download the Linux 64 bits version for Arduino 1.8.18 from here - https://www.arduino.cc/en/software/OldSoftwareReleases